bobshafer/PITkit/Math.md

 This framework aligns directly with PIT’s conception of the interface operator:

-* **P ↔ scope of Φ:** defines whether \(F[Φ]\) extracts local coherence modes or global harmonic content.
+* **P ↔ scope of Φ:** defines whether $F[Φ]$ extracts local coherence modes or global harmonic content.
 * **S ↔ Kernel symmetries (K):** encodes the invariants and habits of the Kernel field.
-* **W ↔ state-dependent weights:** implements the variational weighting \(w(x;Φ)\) already present in Conjecture 1.
+* **W ↔ state-dependent weights:** implements the variational weighting $w(x;Φ)$ already present in Conjecture 1.

-Thus, PIT conjectures that the Fourier-like operator \(F[Φ]\) may be rigorously formalized as a state-dependent instance of the Generalized Windowed Operator.
+Thus, PIT conjectures that the Fourier-like operator $F[Φ]$ may be rigorously formalized as a state-dependent instance of the Generalized Windowed Operator.
 In this view, harmonic analysis, convolutional filters, and attention mechanisms are not separate mathematical tools but **manifestations of a single coherence-transform family**.
 This also links PIT’s coherence-seeking principle to the **information bottleneck** principle emphasized in machine learning: minimizing dissonance corresponds to compressing Φ while retaining Kernel-relevant information.

 ---